-In accordance with AOC Statement of Work Section 7.3.2, this section describes the proposed expansion of the monitoring well network, including the rationale used to select the new well locations, and the design and rationale for drilling, soil sampling, rock coring, well installation, and development.
-The design and rationale for subsequent groundwater sampling and analysis will be provided in the forthcoming Investigation WP/SOW.
-Four monitoring wells will be installed at or near the site: RHMW08, RHMW09, RHMW10, and RHMW11 (Figure 2).
+- 2 In accordance with AOC Statement of Work Section 7.3.2, this section describes the proposed - 3 expansion of the monitoring well network, including the rationale used to select the new well - 4 locations, and the design and rationale for drilling, unconsolidated material sampling, rock coring, - 5 well installation, and development.
+The design and rationale for subsequent groundwater sampling - and analysis is provided in the Investigation WP/SOW (DON 2016b).
+Four monitoring wells will be - 7 installed at or near the site: RHMW08, RHMW09, RHMW10, and RHMW11; a fifth contingent - 8 monitoring well, RHMW12, may also be installed depending on field conditions encountered at the - 9 RHMW11 location (Figure 2).